pydoug/trump-vs-kamalla-polymarket-analysys-btc-price/README.md

 - **Price Correlation**: Analyzing if certain events lead to notable changes in BTC price.
 - **Polymarket Data**: Using data from Polymarket, a decentralized information market platform, to conduct the analysis.

+**Analysis Breakdown**

+**Long-Term Time Series Analysis (1_long_time_time_series.py)** 📈 Description: This script performs a time series analysis over a long period, identifying trends, patterns, and seasonality within the data.

+**Linear Regression (2_linear_regression.py)**
+🔹 Description: Implements a linear regression model to determine the linear relationship between a dependent variable and one or more independent variables.

+**Multiple Regression (3_multiple_regression.py)**
+🔹 Description: A multiple regression analysis that incorporates multiple independent variables to predict the outcome of a dependent variable, providing insights into complex relationships.

+**Stacked Area Chart (4_stack_area.py)**
+📊 Description: This script generates a stacked area chart, useful for visualizing the cumulative contribution of multiple data series over time.

+**Probability Analysis (5_probability.py)**
+🔹 Description: Conducts a probability analysis, likely exploring probability distributions, conditional probabilities, or likelihood of events within the dataset.

+**Polynomial Regression (6_polynomial_regression.py)**
+🔹 Description: Applies polynomial regression to model the relationship between variables in a nonlinear manner, capturing more complex patterns than linear regression.

+**Logarithmic Regression (7_logarithmic_regression.py)**
+🔹 Description: This script uses logarithmic regression to explore relationships where the rate of change is not constant, often applicable to data with rapid growth that slows over time.

+**AI/ML Random Forest Model (8_AI_ML_Random_Forest.py)**
+🌲 Description: Implements a Random Forest model, a machine learning algorithm that utilizes multiple decision trees to improve prediction accuracy and reduce overfitting.

+**And many others**

 ## Data Sources

 The analysis uses data sourced from: